graphql-python/graphene/README.rst

    effort.
 -  **Relay:** Graphene has builtin support for Relay
--  **Data agnostic:** Graphene supports any kind of data source: SQL (Django, SQLAlchemy), NoSQL, custom Python objects… We believe that by providing a complete API you could plug Graphene anywhere your data lives and make your data available through GraphQL.
+-  **Data agnostic:** Graphene supports any kind of data source: SQL (Django, SQLAlchemy), NoSQL, custom Python objects, etc. We believe that by providing a complete API you could plug Graphene anywhere your data lives and make your data available through GraphQL.